pacificclimate/pcic-react-components/README.md

 An `npm`-installable package of PCIC-developed React components for use across projects.

+Note: This README duplicates information in code comments, and may be out of sync with them.
+It should be replaced by documentation generated from comments, but that is a future project.

 ## Installation

 This package is not published to a Node package registry.